Protocols for sharing genuine multipartite entanglement by employing copies of biseparable states: Results

 where $\ket{\phi}_{AB}=a\ket{00}+b\ket{11}$, $\ket{\phi}_{BC}=a\ket{00}+b\ket{11}$ and $\ket{\phi}_{CD}=a\ket{00}+b\ket{11}$ written in the Schmidt form, hence $a,b$ are real with $a^2+b^2=1$ and $a=b=\frac{1}{\sqrt{2}}$ when it corresponds to a maximally entangled state.
 Let B performs a joint measurement on the two qubits he is holding, defined by- $\Big\{P_1,P_2\Big\}:=\Big\{ \ket{00}\bra{00} + \ket{11}\bra{11},\; \ket{01}\bra{01} + \ket{10}\bra{10}\Big\}$.
 If $P_1$ clicks, the output is proportional to $a^3 \ket{0}\ket{00}\ket{00}\ket{0} + a^2b\ket{0}\ket{00}\ket{01}\ket{1} + b^2 a \ket{1}\ket{11}\ket{10}\ket{0} +b^3 \ket{1}\ket{11}\ket{11}\ket{1}$.
 Let C also does the same measurement on 2 qubits he is holding.
 Then, If $P_1$ clicks given that in Bob's measurement $P_{1}$ had clicked, the output is proportional to $a^3 \ket{000000}+b^3 \ket{111111}$.
 B and C then measures in the $\{ \lvert + \rangle, \lvert - \rangle \}$ basis on, say, the first qubits they are holding and then tracing that out gives final state $a^{3}\ket{0000} + b^{3}\ket{1111} \quad \text{(up to normalization).}$ Note that corresponding to other three combinations of measurement outcomes, final state will be of the similar type. \end{proof}

 The generalization of Proposition \ref{prop3} for higher number of parties ($\geq5$) is quite straightforward.
-However, the rank of the biseparable state and the copies of such states required to do GME activation may increase.
 We also mention that similar argument like Remark \ref{rem1} is applicable here as well.
+For the sake of completeness, we give the generalization for higher number parties($\ge 5$) as the remark given below.
+However, there is a limitation to our proposed protocol in the sense that as the number of parties increases, the rank of the biseparable state and the copies of such states required to do GME activation may increase.
+Also, experimental complexity of the protocol is not under the scope of this work and hence has not been discussed in the work and is left for further research.

+\begin{remark} There are d-partite rank-(d-1) biseparable states in $\mathbb{C}^{d}\otimes ....\otimes \mathbb{C}^{d}$ which are entangled across every bipartition.
+From d-1 copies of such a state, it is possible to obtain a genuinely entangled state with some non-zero probability. \end{remark}